hafluz/portfolio/README.md

 A Data analyst with experience developing and implementing projects related to data analytics, ETL, EDA, data visualization, BI, APIs and cloud applications.

-This repository serves as a platform to share my projects, to showcase my skills, and a way to track my progress in Data Analytics and Data Science-related topics.
+This repository serves as a platform to share my projects and showcase my skills in Data Analytics and Data Science-related topics.

 You can additionally check out my data visualization projects on my Tableau profile: **[tableau.com/henriqueaugsten](https://public.tableau.com/app/profile/henriqueaugsten)**